rexrod/new-moon-themes/README.md

 * The theme pack will show up in 	`View -> Themes`
 * The font in my examples is set to 12px and Menlo (Mac only)

-**If you want to see an additional theme Moonified, just let me know and I'll get to it eventually.**
+**If you want to see an additional theme new-moonified, just let me know and I'll get to it eventually.**

 ## New Moon Original